Microsoft-Web/HOL-MVC4ModelsAndDataAccess/HOL.md

 	    MusicStoreEntities storeDB = new MusicStoreEntities();
 	````

 1. The **MusicStoreEntities** class exposes a collection property for each table in the database.
 Update **StoreController**'s **Index** action to retrieve all **Genre** names in the database.
-This was done previously by hard-coding string data.
-Now you can instead write a LINQ query expression like the one below which retrieves the **Name** property of each Genre within the database:
+Before this, the genres were hardcoded.
+Now you will write a LINQ query expression, like the one below, which retrieves the **Name** property of each Genre from the database:

 	(Code Snippet - _ASP.NET MVC 4 Models and Data Access - Ex2 code First Store Index_)